PLT875/api-gateway-lambda-demo/README.md

 POST /user/{id}/friendRequest
 204 No Content
 {
-    "id": "<id of user to send friend request>"
+    "senderId": "<id of user to send friend request>" }
-}
 ```